History of Minelaying

 HALO’s humanitarian mineclearance project in Afghanistan remains the oldest and largest in the world.

-Between 1988 and 2013, HALO Afghanistan destroyed over 766,908 mines (225,908 emplaced mines and 541,000 stockpiled mines), 10+ million items of large calibre ammunition and 45.6+ million bullets.
+By December 2013, HALO Afghanistan had destroyed over 766,908 mines (225,908 emplaced mines and 541,000 stockpiled mines), 10+ million items of large calibre ammunition and 45.6+ million bullets.

 HALO Afghanistan currently has an operational capacity employing over 3,250 Afghans, and runs a mixture of manual, mechanical, survey/EOD, battle area clearance (BAC) and weapon and ammunition disposal (WAD) teams.
 HALO’s current area of operations, excluding the WAD teams who work in every region of the country, is throughout the provinces of the Northern and Central regions, in certain of the country's South-Eastern provinces, and in Herat Province in the Western Region.
 The organisation is dedicated to building a local capacity and nowhere is this better exemplified than in Afghanistan where HALO's 3,250 Afghan staff are managed by Afghans, with assistance from just two resident international staff.
 HALO continues to be the largest implementing agency of the Mine Action Programme for Afghanistan (MAPA).

 Weapons & Ammunition Disposal (WAD)